Wojciech Jaruzelski: Early life

-Wojciech Witold Jaruzelski was born on 6 July 1923 in Kurów, into a family of Polish gentry.
-He was the son of Wanda (née Zaremba) and Władysław Mieczysław Jaruzelski, a Czech-educated agronomist and volunteered soldier who fought in the war against Soviet Russia in 1920 and was raised on the family estate near Wysokie (in the vicinity of Białystok).
+Wojciech Witold Jaruzelski was born on 6 July 1923, at 9 PM in Kurów, into a family of Polish gentry.
+The name which he had received was a tribute to his grandfather, who fought in the January Uprising.
+He was the 7th out of the total of 8 children, which Wanda (née Zaremba) and Władysław Mieczysław Jaruzelski, a Czech-educated agronomist and volunteered soldier who fought in the war against Soviet Russia in 1920 had and was raised on the family estate near Wysokie (in the vicinity of Białystok).
 From 1933 until September 1939, he was educated in a Catholic school in Warsaw where he received strict religious education.
+During the period of time from 1937 to 1939, he was a member of the Polish Scouting and Guiding Association.

 World War II commenced on 1 September 1939 with the invasion of Poland by Germany, aided by the Soviet invasion of Poland sixteen days later.
 These resulted in the complete defeat of Poland by October and a partition between Soviet and German zones of control.
-Jaruzelski and his family fled to Lithuania to stay with some friends.
-However, a few months later, after Lithuania and the other Baltic states were forcibly incorporated into the Soviet Union, Jaruzelski and his family were captured by the Red Army and designated for deportation to Siberia.
+Jaruzelski and his family, at the time of the aggression, were residing in one of the properties they owned, which was located in Lida Powiat.
+As a result of the attack, during the night from 22 to 23 September, they decided to flee to Lithuania to stay with some friends.
+However, a few months later, after Lithuania and the other Baltic states were forcibly incorporated into the Soviet Union.
+Jaruzelski and his family were captured by the Red Army and designated for deportation to Siberia.

 In June 1941, they were stripped of their valuable possessions and deported.
 At the railway station, Jaruzelski was separated from his father, who was sent directly to a gulag.
 Jaruzelski and his mother were sent on a month-long journey to Biysk, Altai Krai.
 After that, Jaruzelski walked for 180 km to Turochak where he was responsible for forest cleaning.
 During his labour work, he was stricken with snow blindness, suffering permanent damage to his eyes as well as to his back.
 His eye condition forced him to wear dark sunglasses most of the time for the rest of his life, which became his trademark.
-Jaruzelski's father died on 4 June 1942 from dysentery; his mother and sister survived the war (she died in 1966).
+In January 1942, he made a decision to leave Turochak and make his way towards Biysk with the objective of reuniting with his father, who died on 4 June 1942 from dysentery; his mother and sister survived the war (she died in 1966).